COMMUNITY POLICING DIVISION

 The goal of this program is to establish a means of communication between residents and the Police Department.
 This Program is an effective way to educate residents on Police organization and structure, policies and procedures and the exchange of information.
 Through the Neighborhood Watch Program the Police Department can begin to assess and address any specific needs and concerns of the residents.

-For those wishing to join the Neighborhood watch in their area please click on the link below to sign up.
+For those wishing to join the Neighborhood watch in their area please contact.

 Ptl.
 Bryan Murphy #243 – Community Policing Officer